SUNCOAST LADIES DOUBLES LEAGUE

 CHANGE OF PARTNERS

-- ◆ If a team drops off during the season (after the challenge period), the new team must challenge onto the team at the level recommended by the Challenge Captain or Head Pro.
+- • If an existing team drops off during the season (after the challenge period), any new team must challenge onto the team at the level recommended by the Challenge Captain or Head Pro.
 If they win, they take that position.
 If they lose, they take the position below.